 As I mentioned above, the experience in eCommerce apps must go beyond in-person shopping, and UX&UI design is the opportunity to stand out.
 Design is going to be your voice and business' identity for the target customers.
 Color schemes, appealing visuals, and smooth transitions from one page to another are what make a lasting impression on your customer.

 For more inspiration, check out our design ideas for different on-demand apps on Dribble:

 Step 6.
 Build MVP

-Remember I told you about the product features that take the top spot?
-MVP stage is precisely that time when you need to focus on the limited and most vital features of your eCommerce app.
+Remember I told you about the product features that should take top priority?
+MVP stage is precisely where you need to focus on the most vital features of your eCommerce app.
 Instead of implementing a full-fledged product right away, I advise going for a continuous evaluation of the product, which fuels further revisions.

 MVP aims to learn what users think of the product, cut development time, reduce risks, and allocate resources more efficiently.

 Step 7.
 Gather feedback

 When the MVP is released, it's time to start gathering feedback from customers.
 It's a process of checking how users interact with your app, capturing feedback, and finding possible improvements.
-Feedback collection is significant as it helps you figure out what works for your target audience and whatnot.
+Feedback collection is significant in ecommerce app development as it helps you figure out what works for your target audience and what doesn’t.

 Step 8.
 Iterate